longturn/freeciv21/docs/Playing/faq.rst

 * :strong:`Too little memory`: Swapping memory pages on disc (virtual memory) is really slow.
 Look at the memory requirements above.

-* :strong:`Large map`: Larger map doesn't necessary mean a more challenging or enjoyable game.
+* :strong:`Large map`: Larger map does not necessary mean a more challenging or enjoyable game.
 You may try a smaller map.

-* :strong:`Many AI players`: Again, having more players doesn't necessary mean a more challenging or enjoyable game.
+* :strong:`Many AI players`: Again, having more players does not necessary mean a more challenging or enjoyable game.

 * :strong:`City Governor (CMA)`: This is a really useful client side agent which helps you to organize our citizens.
 However, it consumes many CPU cycles.
 For more information on the CMA, refer to